chandan0013/AWS-Basics/README.md

-Exercise files from Andrew Brust videos.
+Exercise files from Andrew Brust tutorial videos.
 These helped me implement large data like FashionMNIST in AWS